nagaraju291990/utilities/README.md

 	pet2concordance.py - Extract from postedit db and insert into conordancedb

 ### 201905091439
-	generate_srt.py - generate srt file from lang text file and timeline file docxtable2text.py - convert table text in doc/docx into tab seperated text
+	docxtable2text.py - convert table text in doc/docx into tab seperated text

 ### 201905241149
-	srt-text.py	-	generate text from srt file srt-text2.py -  generate text from srt file whose output is given as input to sent_tokenize.py sent_tokenize.py - given an input file tokenizes the lines in the file generate_docx.py - generate docx file from txt file
+	generate_docx.py - generate docx file from txt file